The-AI-Alliance/ai-agent-workshop/README.md

-# AI Summit 2025 - November Workshops
+# AI Summit Fall 2025 - Workshops

 This repo contains the example code for several of the workshops that will be held at the [Fall 2025 AI Summit](https://techequity-ai.org/)